asbestian/PolyNondom/doc/source/introduction.rst

-PolyNondom_ is a small tool that helps to enumerate and visualise different sets of points, in particular, different subsets of non-dominate points.
+PolyNondom_ is a small tool that helps to enumerate and visualise different sets of points, in particular, different subsets of non-dominated points.
 It is not supposed to compete with proper solvers for multi-criteria integer optimisation but to help in developing and testing the latter.
 PolyNondom can be used to create and enumerate multi-criteria assignment and cube instances and to visualise subsets